• Home

 Are you a fan of futuristic devices full of features?
 Then the EverSewn Sparrow X will definitely catch your eye.
 You can control the Sparrow with an app on your phone and even do so from a different room.

 The app also serves to add new designs and to edit patterns, making it very easy to include new motifs.
-Since the machine has wifi you can expect to get important notifications on your device, such as time remaining and need for a new thread.
+Since the machine has wifi you can expect to get important notifications on your devices, such as time remaining and the need for a new thread.

 This is the best embroidery machine for beginners to edit and rearrange patterns, allowing for your creativity to fly!